-Because hydroxocobalamin has an intense red colour, most patients will have dark red discoloration of the skin and mucous membranes for up to 15 days and of the urine for up to 35 days after receiving Cyanokit.
+Because hydroxocobalamin has an intense red colour, most patients will have dark red colouring of the skin and mucous membranes for up to 15 days and of the urine for up to 35 days after receiving Cyanokit.
 The frequency of the other side effects of Cyanokit cannot be estimated with the information currently available.
-For the full list of all side effects reported with Cyanokit, see the Package Leaflet.
+For the full list of all side effects reported with Cyanokit, see the package leaflet.

 Why has Cyanokit been approved?

-The Committee for Medicinal Products for Human Use (CHMP) concluded that Cyanokit appeared to be a well-tolerated and efficient cyanide antidote, based on its effects on survival and the prevention of brain damage.
+The CHMP concluded that Cyanokit appeared to be a well-tolerated and efficient cyanide antidote, based on its effects on survival and the prevention of brain damage.
 There is no information available on success rates with other antidotes for cyanide poisoning, so it was not possible to carry out a comparison between the success rates seen with Cyanokit and with alternatives.
-However, the Committee concluded that Cyanokit had advantages over alternative antidotes because it has a good safety profile in patients who have not been poisoned.
+However, the CHMP concluded that Cyanokit had advantages over alternative antidotes because it has a good safety profile in patients who have not been poisoned.
 This makes it a useful option when cyanide poisoning is only suspected.

 Other information about Cyanokit